Mulberry Academy Woodside: History

 The history of Woodside High School can be traced back through a number of renamings and mergers since its first predecessor schools were founded in 1884.
 In 1884 separate boys' and girls' Higher Grade schools were founded in Wood Green but by 1898 had become overcrowded and in 1899 merged when they both moved into a new building in Bounds Green Road.
 Wood Green Higher Grade school, as it was called, was taken over by the Middlesex education committee in 1921, closed and then reopened as Trinity county grammar school.
-Technical education, started in 1892 under the Technical Instruction Act of 1889, developed quickly after the opening of Tottenham Polytechnic in 1897.
+Technical education, started in 1892 under the Technical Instruction Act 1889, developed quickly after the opening of Tottenham Polytechnic in 1897.

 Wood Green county school was established by Middlesex County Council in Glendale Avenue as a mixed grammar school in 1910 and was later renamed Glendale county school.
 It amalgamated with Trinity county grammar to form Wood Green Grammar school in 1962 and then moved to White Hart Lane, leaving the Glendale Avenue site for Woodside school whilst Trinity county grammar's premises were taken over by the newly established Parkwood school.
 St. Thomas More upper school took over the Glendale Avenue site in 1967 and at the same time Wood Green Grammar became Wood Green comprehensive school.
 The new Wood Green comprehensive school also absorbed boys from Woodside school and some girls from Parkwood school.

 In Tottenham in 1901, Tottenham County School was founded at Grove House in anticipation of the Education Act 1902.
 It was the first school that offered an alternative to the Tottenham Grammar School in the area and was also the first co-educational school of its kind in Middlesex.
 It originally shared Grove House with Tottenham polytechnic but in 1913 moved into a new building on the Green.
 Like Tottenham high school for girls, established in 1885, it was modelled on the grammar school and these three schools along with the Roman Catholic St. Ignatius's college, provided for Tottenham's educational needs.
 Tottenham County School in 1963 moved to new buildings at Selby Road, Devonshire Hill, next to the playing fields.
 In 1967, Tottenham county school premises were taken over by Tottenham school and by 1972 a sixth-form centre and a sports hall had been added.

 In 1983 Tottenham School vacated the site when it merged with Wood Green comprehensive school and became White Hart Lane School, the premises on Selby Road later becoming the Selby Centre.
 In 2006 the school once again changed its name, becoming Woodside High School; Woodside High School closed as such on 30 November 2011, becoming an academy, Mulberry Academy Woodside.